krzysztof-cywinski/pilotord-kit-onboarding/connection.md

 Discovery will be automatically performed using bootnodes.
 Through them, the addresses (enodes) of the network participants will be made available so that the node can automatically connect to each peer.
 Four bootnodes have been made available on the network to meet minimum resilience and availability requirements.

-The four enode addresses below must be configured in the (BESU_ENODE_BOOTNODES) parameter, separated by commas, in the environment variable file of the BESU container.
+The four enode addresses below must be configured in the (BESU_BOOTNODES) parameter, separated by commas, in the environment variable file of the BESU container.

     * Bootnode enodes:
         **validator-bcb-1**